 - Aptitude testing of cognitive abilities through psychometric testing

-When providing us with the information, you represent that such information is accurate, complete, up to date and true and is supplied for the sole purpose of seeking job or employment vacancies or positions.
+When providing us with this information, you represent that such information is accurate, complete, up to date and true and you acknowledge that it is supplied for the sole purpose of seeking employment or contracting vacancies.

-- Health data (obtained only at offer stage and through our Occupational Health provider, who will act as a separate data controller for that purpose)
+- any relevant health matters or disabilities that may have an impact on how you may work for us (obtained only at offer stage and through our Occupational Health provider, who will act as a separate data controller for that purpose)

-OSLER is an equal opportunities employer and does not in any way discriminate against any individual who provides information in line with Equal Opportunity categories should you choose to provide this.
-Information provided is only used for reporting on the diversity of our candidate base across the organisation.
+Osler is an equal opportunities employer and does not in any way discriminate against any individual who provides information in line with Equal Opportunity categories, should you choose to provide this.
+Such information provided is only used for reporting on the diversity of our candidate base across the organisation.

 Most of the personal information that we hold about you is provided by you.
 In addition, we may collect data from:

-- Official authorities (for financial, immigration and criminal history)
+- Official authorities (for financial, tax, immigration and criminal history)

 - Your previous employers